Nature and conservation

 The island was declared a recreation reserve in 1975.

-Ōtamahua/Quail Island lies within Lyttelton Harbour/Te Whakaraupō, Christchurch.
+Ōtamahua/Quail Island lies within Lyttelton Harbour/Te Whakaraupō, close to Christchurch City.

 Black Cat Cruises operate a regular 7 day ferry service to the island during Summer.
 Between May and September each year there is no ferry service.